TeskaLabs/seacat-auth/docs/integrations/index.md

 ## Cookie authorization for non-OAuth clients

-Seacat Auth provides cookie-based authorization for older web sites and apps that do not support OAuth 2.0.
+Seacat Auth provides cookie-based authorization for older websites and apps that do not support OAuth 2.0.
-Its `PUT /cookie/nginx` endpoint is designed to work with Nginx reverse proxy and its `auth_request` directive.
+Its `PUT /nginx/cookie` endpoint is designed to work with Nginx reverse proxy and its `auth_request` directive.

 ### Cookie authorization flow